pkallberg/help.nitrous.io/_posts/2013-10-4-memcached.md

     puts Rails.cache.read("foo")

->For information on connecting to an external MySQL database, please view our [MemCachier guide](/memcachier/).
+>For information on connecting to an external Memcached database, please view our [MemCachier guide](/memcachier/).